 Is a Career in Naturopathic Medicine Right for You?

-Naturopathic medical schools across the country are looking for new applicants to their programs.
+Naturopathic medical schools across North America are looking for new applicants to their programs.
 But is a career in naturopathic medicine a good fit for you?
-To be certain a career in this field is right for you, take a look at the basic beliefs of a naturopathic doctor:
+To be certain a career in this field is right for you, take a look at the guiding principles of a naturopathic doctor:

 • First, do no harm: Utilize the most natural, least invasive and least toxic therapies.